on this page

 - foreign income

-- private trusts and companies
+- income from private trusts and companies

 - compensation payments, including periodical and lump sum

-- lump sum payments, such as redundancy, leave, or termination payments.
+- lump sum payments such as redundancy, leave, or termination payments.

 How we assess lump sum payments